 The Yale-New Haven Transplantation Center (YNHTC) provides expert, comprehensive and compassionate care for adult and pediatric patients throughout the world who are candidates for organ transplantation.
 The YNHTC specializes in liver, kidney, pancreas and heart transplantation; and is the region's leader in the evaluation and treatment of advanced liver disease.

-The majority of the predoctoral intern’s clinical training occurs within the outpatient care clinics of these two programs, however, interns also have the opportunity to perform consultations and provide counseling to hospitalized patients as well.
+The majority of the doctoral fellow's clinical training occurs within the outpatient care clinics of these two programs, however, fellows also have the opportunity to perform consultations and provide counseling to hospitalized patients as well.

 The goal of the Behavioral Medicine Service is to provide support and assistance to medical care providers and their patients so that the patient’s emotional and mental health needs can be addressed within the context of their overall medical care.
 The service operates under the premise that integrated behavioral medicine has the potential to benefit both patient and physician by improving access to behavioral health care for medically compromised individuals, improving adherence to medical treatments, targeting lifestyle and psychosocial issues effecting wellness, addressing issues of pain management, stress tolerance, addictions, coping, and by helping to prevent the development of more serious mental health disorders through early recognition and intervention.

-Within each of the medical specialties, Behavioral Medicine interns consult with medical providers and patients and psychotherapy to medically ill patients using a combination of supportive, cognitive-behavioral, and mindfulness-based therapeutic approaches.
+Within each of the medical specialties, Behavioral Medicine fellows consult with medical providers and patients and provide psychotherapy to medically ill patients using a combination of supportive, cognitive-behavioral, and mindfulness-based therapeutic approaches.
 Interns also attend and participate in a number of weekly multidisciplinary meetings and case conferences such as the Liver Transplant Recipient Review Committee, Liver Donor Advocacy Team, disease specific tumor board meetings, and the Palliative Care Interdisciplinary Team Meeting.